Lease Administration Software: What Property Managers Actually Need

 The Build vs. Buy Question

-If you're managing a highly specialized portfolio — mixed-use with unusual CAM structures, portfolio-wide expense allocation across multiple ownership entities, or very complex gross-up mechanics — you may have considered whether to build custom lease administration tooling.
+If you are managing a highly specialized portfolio (mixed-use with unusual CAM structures, portfolio-wide expense allocation across multiple ownership entities, or very complex gross-up mechanics), you may have considered building custom lease administration tooling.

-The honest answer: maintenance of custom software requires dedicated engineering that most property management firms don't have.
+The honest answer: maintaining custom software requires dedicated engineering that most property management firms do not have.
 Off-the-shelf software, even with limitations, is generally a better choice unless your requirements are genuinely unique.

-For a full analysis of this decision, see /resources/cam-build-vs-buy and /blog/cam-build-vs-buy.
+For a full analysis of this decision, see /resources/cam-build-vs-buy and /blog/business-case-cam-software.

 For AI-assisted approaches to accelerating initial lease data capture, see /blog/ai-lease-abstraction-cam-accuracy and /blog/lease-abstraction-software-comparison.